exercism/python/exercises/practice/reverse-string/.approaches/additional-approaches/content.md

         # Calculate the index start.
         location = index + seq_len + 1

-        # Prepend the byte segment to the output bytearray
+        # Prepend the byte segment to the output bytearray.
         output[-location:-index or None] = given[index:index + seq_len]

         # Increment the index count / slide the 'window'.